oh-facts/old-vulkan-dump/STYLE.md

     }break;
 }
 ```
 - single assignments / statements per line

-### 2 Breaking long lines and strings

-- my award winning editor has line wrap so I don't know what to say.
-If its easy to follow, break it, if not, don't

-### 3 Placing Braces and Spaces
+- use designated initializers whenever possible. put everything on a separate line

+- get line wrap, then wonder if you want to break.

 - if/elses/functions are always written with brackets like this